 One of the struggles I’ve had in telling Lonzy’s story is that there doesn’t seem to be any personal artifacts from his life; only artifacts generated as a result of his murder: Two photos and a few documents are all I’ve been able to scrape together in all these years.
 It’s hard to bring to life on a two-dimensional surface someone who has been gone so long and that I personally knew so little about.
 How do I add the dimension of depth?
 How can I make Lonzy real again?
 How can I bring him to life on the page?

-In the summer of 2018 I completed two writing classes at the University of Arkansas at Little Rock: Nonfiction and Digital Nonfiction.
+In the summer of 2018 I completed two writing classes at the University of Arkansas at Little Rock.
 I took what I learned from these classes and created a new narrative of Lonzy’s story.
 I’ve attempted to represent him using photos and images from the world in which he lived.
 I’ve also aspired to express who he was in a sensory way by telling his story with not only text, but also music, spoken word audio, and video.

 A short narrative of Lonzy’s life